JeschkeLab/DeerLab/docsrc/source/api/noiselevel.rst

 :mod:`noiselevel`
 *********************

-Estimate the noise level (standard deviation) on a signal.
+Estimate the noise standard deviation on a signal.

 -----------------------------